nasa/harmony-gdal-adapter/CHANGE.md

+[version 1.2.0] 2022-07-08

+* Modify transform.py to throw errors when the set of requested variables is incompatible. e.g. they have different geocordinates, geotransforms, x or y dimensions, or different data types.
+* Changes behavior of process_item to raise HGAException when a stac\_record is not created.
+Previously the code quietly logged a warning and succeed.

 [version 1.1.5] 2022-06-13

 * Update transform.py to add a default greyscale colormap to image-type tiff.
 Fixes a regression introduced in 1.1.4.